dobriban/stat-ml-edu/README.md

 - The links are to freely available author copies if those are available, or to online marketplaces otherwise (you are encouraged to search for the best price).

+- How to use these materials to learn: To be an efficient researcher, certain core material must be mastered.
+However, there is so much specialized knowledge that it can be overwhelming to know it all.
+Fortunately, it is often enough to know what type of results/methods/tools are available, and where to find them.
+Then, at any point during a research project when they are needed, they can be recalled and used.

 - Please feel free to contact [me](https://statistics.wharton.upenn.edu/profile/dobriban/) with suggestions.